ShapescapeMC/shapescape-dialogue-2/docs/syntax.md

 - The Facing to Coordinates format is written as `<x> <y> <z> facing <x1> <y1> <z1>` and an example would be `1 2 3 facing 4 5 6`.
 - The Facing to Selector format is written as `<x> <y> <z> facing <selector>` and an example would be `1 2 3 facing @p`.

 The coordinate formats match the format used in Minecraft's `/tp` command.
 It's recommended to use only one format for the entire camera animation, as this allows the script to interpolate smoothly between frames.
 Mixing different formats in the same timeline is allowed, but not recommended.

+> **Note**
-When using the Simple format, it's important to note that the interpolation treats the rotations as normal coordinates.
+> When using the Simple format, it's important to note that the interpolation treats the rotations as normal coordinates.
 Therefore, interpolating between 350° and 0° is almost a full rotation.

 #### Interpolation Mode
 The `camera` node also accepts the `interpolation_mode` property, which defines the type of interpolation used for camera movement.
 The argument takes an integer value from 0 to 3, which refers to the order of the spline interpolation: